fmolnar-notredame/csb_powergrid/README.md

 **Abstract:**
 Behavioral homogeneity is often critical for the functioning of network systems of interacting entities.
-In power grids, whose stable operation requires generator frequencies to be synchronized across the network, previous work suggests that the stability of homogeneous synchronous states can be improved by making the generators homogeneous.
+In power grids, whose stable operation requires generator frequencies to be synchronized—and thus homogeneous—across the network, previous work suggests that the stability of synchronous states can be improved by making the generators homogeneous.
 Here, we show that a substantial additional improvement is possible by instead making the generators suitably heterogeneous.
 We develop a general method for attributing this counterintuitive